Quality objectives for the Childhood Cancer Registry

 However, it has become apparent in recent years that registration of adolescent patients with cancer can be a challenge, as these are partly processed in adult wards and therefore sometimes not reported to the Childhood Cancer Registry.
 We have gradually established good contact with the relevant departments, which has led to a gradual increase in the coverage of assessment reports.
 Work continues in 2023 to find contact persons at other departments and other hospitals that have assessment and treatment responsibility for patients under the age of 18.

-The coverage rate is very good for both assessment reports (88.1 %) and treatment reports (88.1 %).
+The coverage rate is very good for both assessment reports (94.4 %) and treatment reports (93 %).

 Quality improvements

 The diagnosis, treatment and follow-up of cancer in children is regionalized and already highly structured.
 The Norwegian National Advisory Unit on Solid Tumours in Children (KSSB) is a national network of professional groups whose main objective is to ensure equal treatment throughout the country.
-Representatives in this network have been involved in the preparation of the action programme for childhood cancer.
+Representatives in this network have been involved in the preparation of the National treatment guidelines for childhood cancer.
 The Childhood Cancer Registry is an important source of information on whether the national guidelines are followed and whether the professional community achieves the goal of equal treatment.

 Cancer in children is rare, and the Childhood Cancer Registry therefore has relatively few patients per year.
 National and regional results must be interpreted with great caution as they usually do not show significant differences.
 For example, it is difficult to demonstrate whether differences in treatment outcomes over time (improved or poorer outcomes) are real or due to random fluctuations due to small numbers or different recording practices.